nightscout/trio-docs/docs/usage/ecosystem/loopfollow.md

 # LoopFollow Integration with Trio

 LoopFollow is a companion iOS app designed for remote monitoring and remote control of Trio.
-It allows caregivers, parents, and friends to view real-time glucose data, loop status, and send remote commands to the Trio app.
+It allows caregivers, parents, and friends to view real-time glucose and looping data, get alerts, and send remote commands to the Trio app.

 !!! info "Learn more about LoopFollow"
     - [Loop and Learn](https://www.loopandlearn.org/loop-follow/)